-I was mentally going through what I needed to accomplish for the day while turning on the lights surrounding my work bench.
-I needed to get started on a batch of our customized Glock 22’s.
-The Ghost trigger connectors have to be fitted into each one.
+I was mentally going through what I needed to accomplish for the day while turning on the lights surrounding my work benches.
+I had four customers bring in Glock 22′s for the Crusader’s Edge upgrade package.
+That was next on my list so I might as well start them this morning.
+The Ghost trigger connectors have to be fitted into each one and properly tensioned.
 Good thing I’ve done it enough times to know right about where the sweet spot is.
 Just enough trigger reset length to keep a customer from bump firing the pistol while “working” the trigger reset and maintain only needed over travel.
 No need to fit a little and check it…a few more file strokes and check it.
 The trigger bars needed work and, of course, they needed a Slipstream treatment.
 If I can get that much done on this batch I can refinish them tomorrow.
 That meant a full day at the workbench.

-I kept working but it was only a half hour until another emergency message.
-Everyone on the plane that was bitten got up from the first aid station and started shuffling around.
+I kept working but it was only a half hour until another emergency message and right in the middle of Glenn Beck getting pissed about something and yelling into his microphone.
+Everyone on the plane that was bitten died.
+Normally that would be weird enough but the report wasn’t over.
+They all started twitching their limbs.
+They had a doctor from a local hospital on saying something about residual nerve responses making phantom twitches and that it wasn’t something to be worried about.
+That is until they started to get up from the first aid station a little later and shuffled into the crowd.
 Their eyes had turned milky white.
-A doctor came to check on them and the people charged at him with amazing speed.
+The reporter came back on to tell us a doctor had come to check on them and the people.
+The dead people charged at him with amazing speed.
 They started eating the poor guy.
 Everyone that ran by was leashed out at by gnashing blood stained teeth.
+All in all I thought they could have done a better job of describing it.

 My cell rang.
 I knew who it was by the ring tone.
 “Hey, Chuck.
 Looks like you guys have your hands full today.”
-Chuck was an IDPA friend of mine from way back.
+Chuck was a friend of mine that stopped into the shop a few times a week.
+Usually to pry me out of the shop for some range time.
 He just happened to also be a Sargent with the Salt Lake Police.

 “Doc, brother, you have no idea.
 You need to pack up the shop and get the hell out of here.
+I could loose my job for this but screw it, what job?
 People in a mile radius of the airport have started looting and destroying everything in their path.
 Some are even banding together in trucks and breaking into houses and stores and taking everything they can get their hands on, shooting store clerks or home owners, and some burning places down.
-More and more people were moaning and shuffling around biting people.
+More and more people are moaning and shuffling around, and biting people.
 Some got a hold of the looters.
 That wasn’t so bad.
 Served them right but that just meant more milky eyed freaks roaming the streets.”

 “None of this is on the news, bro.”

 “Screw the news.
 They’re just trying to keep even more people from panicking.
-This started early this morning, like 2am early.
+This started early this morning, like 0200 early and it’s been ‘all hands on deck’ ever since.
 People are leaving the airport and biting everything in sight.
 They don’t even know if any bitten people made it home just to start biting somewhere else or not.
 This is some seriously bad juju.
 You get the clan and get out.”

 “Dude I should be kitting up and coming to help.”

 “Don’t even try it.
 You can’t help if your family isn’t safe.
-Besides, we have orders to shoot anyone armed in the streets.
+Besides, anyone armed in the streets we are to shoot on site.
 They just can’t tell who’s a looter and who the good guys are.
 It’s only the uniform keeping us from getting shot.”

 “Then get me a uniform.”